ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### PUT /pmpartners/PartnerAPIKeyRequests/{APIKeyReqID}
-This request used by the partner Manager, to approve/reject Partner api key requests based on api key request id.
+Partner Manager would be using this API to approve OR reject partner API key requests based on API key request id.
+During approval process of the request unique PartnerAPI Key is generated in Partner Management module, which is mapped to requested policies.
+Partner API Key would be having default active status, expiry of which would configurable.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/PartnerAPIKeyRequests/{APIKeyReqID}</div>